-New Hampshire has some of the strictest gambling laws in the United States, but that didn’t stop it from legalizing and launching sports betting.
+New Hampshire sports betting is starting to flourish, even though the state has some of the strictest gambling laws in the United States, but that didn’t stop it from legalizing and launching sports betting.
 The sports betting industry continues to grow throughout the United States, and New Hampshire has helped.

 Commercial and tribal casinos were not allowed to open for the longest time in New Hampshire, making launching sports betting rather difficult.
 New Hampshire is taking the approach used in the UK by allowing retail locations to offer sports betting.